Skip to content

 Run it with sensible defaults

 Using diy materials cost of 200, your time of 20, your hourly value of 25, tradesperson quote of 1,500, the calculation works out to 800.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — DIY Materials Cost, Your Time (hours), Your Hourly Value (£), and Tradesperson Quote — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works